lauragarner/ProgrammingAssignment3/CodeBook.md

 8. activity_labels

 ### Resulting data set
-The outcome of the run_analysis.R script is a tidy data file in *.txt format.
+The outcome of the run_analysis.R script is a tidy data file in .txt format.
 This file contains a matrix of the mean of every column, grouped by activity and subject ID.
 This file meets the requirements of 'tidy data' (according to Hadley Wickham), specifically:
 1. Each variable forms a column - in this case, the variable is the mean of each column - 1 variable per column
 2. Each observation forms a row - in this case, each observation is grouped by activity and subject ID - 1 observation per row
 3. Each type of observational unit forms a table - the data set is compiled into one table, with all observations relevant and included.

+### Reference
+Hadley Wickham *Tidy  Data* article from the *Journal of Statistical Software* published August 2014, http://jstatsoft.org